codatio/codat-docs/docs/underwriting/uw-decision.md

 ---
 title: "How the decisioning works"
-description: "Reference page with details on our decisioning logic, fetching data, and coming to a decision."
+description: "Reference page with details on our decisioning logic, fetching data, and coming to a decision"
 ---

 ## 🚀 In this section, you will...